-It is recommended to connect DDM to the central CMDB instance (which can also serve as a CMS) and then use topology synchronization between CMDB/CMS and OMi to populate RTSM with additional CIs that are relevant for operational use cases.
+It is recommended to connect the Data Flow Probe to the central CMDB instance (which can also serve as a CMS) and then use topology synchronization between CMDB/CMS and OMi to populate RTSM with additional CIs that are relevant for operational use cases.

-For guidelines on which topology is recommended to be synchronized from CMS to RTSM and from RTSM to CMS, see "When to Use Central CMDB-OMi Synchronization?" in the RTSM Best Practices.
+For guidelines on which topology is recommended to be synchronized from CMS to RTSM and from RTSM to CMS, see the OMi RTSM Best Practices.

 To setup CMS-OMi synchronization, it is recommended to use an out-of-the-box integration point.
-See "Set Up Integrations between CMS and OMi" on page 323 to learn how to configure the out-of-the-box integration point.
+See "Set Up Integrations between CMS and OMi" on page 337 to learn how to configure the out-of-the-box integration point.